KyberNetwork/developer-portal/faqs.md

 Stakers can claim their rewards of previous epochs whenever they want.

 ### 9. How often can I get rewards?
-Every epoch (~2 weeks).
+Every epoch (~2 weeks), assuming you have voted in the previous epochs.
 If you delegate your vote to someone else, it is up to them to decide how often they want to distribute rewards.

 ### 10. If I don't vote, do I get any rewards?
 No. Consider delegating your vote to a pool master who will vote on your behalf so that you will!